kawaicheung/book-on-naming-things/manuscript/Ch_1_WhyNamingMatters.md

 ### The promise

+The tricky thing about reading a book on programming is that the book usually focuses on a very specific aspect of programming.
+When we're coding _for real_, many aspects of programming reveal themselves simultaneously.
+Like authoring other things, the process of authoring software is circuitous.
+On the other hand, a book about code uses examples tailor-made to fit the narrative.
+The argument is usually heavily biased toward that narrative.
+It's up to us to catalog and consider those examples when we're coding something real.

+A book like this is particularly difficult for that reason.
+Naming things weaves its way through all other aspects of programming -- refactoring, considering what objects should exist, and so forth.

+---

 One of the hardest parts about explaining coding concepts is choosing the right examples.
 A simple example might not do justice to the reason a concept is worthwhile.
 A too-complex example might not be practical to explain in just a few pages.
 Examples can be _too_ contrived -- they fit an idea a little too perfectly, when most of programming is trying to negotiate round pegs into square holes.

 I wanted to approach this book a bit differently.
 Naming things well is not about coming up with perfect, pristine names -- it's about making existing code clearer whether or not the code itself is in good shape to begin with.
 Sometimes, already bad code forces us to name things a certain way even if that way initially feels wrong.